medplum/medplum/packages/docs/blog/2023-08-08-system-strings.md

 ## CodeableConcepts

 Healthcare thrives on codes.
 Labs, medications, billing - they all have alphanumeric code systems.
 These standardized codes help healthcare actors communicate, reduce ambiguity, and streamline interoperability.
+You may have heard of some of these codes, like CPT for "procedure codes" or ICD-10 "diagnosis codes".

 In an ideal world, there would be one universal code system for any application.
 But real-life healthcare is more complicated.